Tasty and vitamin-rich, currant is the chance to cook up delicious jelly.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Red currant on bush by Petra Fischer under Pixabay license
+Red currant on bush (also on social media) by Petra Fischer under Pixabay license

-Red currant fruits close up by Bernd Wälz ★ under Pixabay license
+Red currant fruilts close up by Bernd Wälz ★ under Pixabay license